jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to deactivate a virtual environment
 #################################################################################################

-type this in a terminal with an active `virtual environment`_
+When I want to leave a `virtual environment`_, I type this in the terminal to deactivate it

 .. code-block::